bigskysoftware/htmx/www/content/essays/codin-dirty.md

 explore the problem space, trying to find the right abstractions.

-Further, Unit Testing encourages the exhaustive testing of every single method you write, so you often end up having more tests to be tied to a particular implementation of things, rather than the high level API or conceptual ideas of the module of code.
+Further, Unit Testing encourages the exhaustive testing of every single method you write, so you often end up having more tests that are tied to a particular implementation of things, rather than the high level API or conceptual ideas of the module of code.

 Of course, you can and should refactor your tests as you change things, but the reality is that a large and growing test